 As the sun set, I could feel my muscles stiffening up.

 I survived till 10pm with difficulty, then I went to bed and slept like a log all night.

 It was the best night’s rest I’d had for months!

 Buxted, in the Wealden district, is a very old village.

 It was named after the Saxon words Bochs stede, meaning Place of the Beeches.
 It was known as variations of that name for centuries.

 In 1248 a dreadful murder took place which must have caused a great outcry in the neighbourhood.
 ‘Unknown malefactors came in the night to the house of Aldith of Bokstede, and killed Aldith and her daughter Alice.
 Gilbert de la Hethe and Simon Alry were accused of the death of the aforesaid Aldith and Alice; and they fled to the Church of St Margaret to claim Sanctuary and Gilbert confessed before the coroner and abjured the realm, but Simon was found not guilty.’

 The Wealden Iron Industry started there in 1491.
 And it became famous for cannon making in 1543.

-A pathetic incident occurred in 1742.
+A sad incident occurred in 1742.
 James Atkinson of London was to have married Mary Relfe of Buxted on December 19th, but Mary fell ill a short while before the day and died.
 Mr. Atkinson, although in good health at the time, took to his bed and, all consolation and medical help failing to rouse him, died of a broken heart exactly one week after his beloved Mary.
-They were buried side by side in Maresfield churchyard, the burial of James taking place on the day fixed for the wedding.
+They were buried side by side in Maresfield churchyard, the burial of James taking place on what should have been his wedding day.